eclipse-archived/ceylon-lang.org/blog/2015-06-12-more-type-functions.md

 Everything fits together here, without weird holes and corner cases.

-### A work about "rank"
+### A word about "rank"

 In the previous post I described our support for references to generic functions as "arbitrary rank" polymorphism, which prompted a short discussion about how to measure the rank of a generic type.
-I know think that the term "rank" probably isn't very meaningful in connection to Ceylon, since there's nothing special about our function types: they're just instantiations of the perfectly ordinary generic type
+I now think that the term "rank" probably isn't very meaningful in connection to Ceylon, since there's nothing special about our function types: they're just instantiations of the perfectly ordinary generic type